SnowOnMyCode/Memristor-Metrics-GUI/README.md

 **Q: Can I run this without any data?**
 You can launch and explore the interface, but the analysis features require actual Excel data from Clarius 4200A-SCS.

-**Q: Is this meant for general-purpose signal processing?**
-No — it's tailored specifically for memristor data from Lakeshore cryogenic setups and the measurement structure used in your lab.

 **Q: Can I cite or reuse this in my research?**
 Yes!
 Just keep the MIT License and feel free to adapt it to your needs.